postinternetsyndrome/postinternetsyndrome.github.io/docs/_posts/2022-09-18-cost-and-effect.md

 [Magical Netrunner](https://www.reddit.com/r/Netrunner/comments/4azn5d/rules_exercise_pretend_the_no_change_in_game/), Reddit thread

 ### Acknowledgements
-Vigeous - beta reading
+Vigeous, eli, 114141, JayPumpkin, Cephalopod Wizard  - proofreading/factchecking
-Ensu, nicemoreoften - alternate universe brainstorming
+Ensu, nicemoreoften - brainstorming
-HOPEFULLY OTHERS - proofreading/factchecking

 ### Footnotes
 [^1]: A "static condition" continuously checks for a certain state, as opposed to a "trigger condition", which is listening for a particular event to occur.

 [^2]: Maybe you're running [Bloo Moose](https://netrunnerdb.com/en/card/12089) and have already removed all the cards in your heap from the game.
 Getting one more card in there in order to get 2c at the beginning of your next turn is absolutely critical to your game plan and clicking for credits will just not be enough.

 [^3]: ***CR 9.12.2b*** *Some abilities calculate a quantity using phrases like “for each”, “for every”, or “plus”.
-When a quantity is calculated this way for any of the purposes listed in rule 9.12.2c[^9], the resulting effect is aggregated to the value that was calculated.
+When a quantity is calculated this way for any of the purposes listed in rule 9.12.2c[^10], the resulting effect is aggregated to the value that was calculated.
 Only a single instance of that effect takes place.
 If the calculated value is less than or equal to 0, the effect does not take place at all.*

 [^4]: ***CR 3.9.5b*** *Paid abilities on an icebreaker that modify that icebreaker’s strength implicitly have a duration of “for the remainder of the current encounter”.*

 [^5]: ***CR 3.9.5d*** *If an icebreaker’s paid ability modifies its strength outside of an encounter and does not specify another applicable duration, the modification expires during the next checkpoint.*

+[^6]: ***CR 8.7.2d*** *If a player is searching a deck for one or more cards with specified criteria, they may choose to fail to find anything, even if one or more cards matching the criteria exist in that deck.*

-[^6]: The removal of virus counters is an explicit part of the purging effect itself, not a triggered ability, and thus passes the NCIGS test.
+[^7]: The removal of virus counters is an explicit part of the purging effect itself, not a triggered ability, and thus passes the NCIGS test.

-[^7]: They are stuck there forever.
+[^8]: They are stuck there forever.

-[^8]: Reconstruction Contract would be another example to bring up in our NCIGS-free alternate universe; it could be used as a pure tutor card in Ob, fetching sweet 0 cost cards like [Rashida Jaheem](https://netrunnerdb.com/en/card/21080) and [NGO Front](https://netrunnerdb.com/en/card/21039) without having to put in the work of doing meat damage to put counters on it first.
+[^9]: Reconstruction Contract would be another example to bring up in our NCIGS-free alternate universe; it could be used as a pure tutor card in Ob, fetching sweet 0 cost cards like [Rashida Jaheem](https://netrunnerdb.com/en/card/21080) and [NGO Front](https://netrunnerdb.com/en/card/21039) without having to put in the work of doing meat damage to put counters on it first.

-[^9]: ***CR 9.12.2c*** *The following effects are aggregated when performed in a single instruction, as described in rule 9.12.2b[^3]: gaining, losing, or spending a number of credits; gaining, losing, or spending a number of clicks; taking, removing, or preventing a number of tags; taking, removing, or preventing a number of bad publicity; looking at or revealing a number of cards from a specified location; drawing a number of cards; trashing a number of cards from specified locations (including by damage); and shuffling a number of cards from a player's discard pile into their deck.*
+[^10]: ***CR 9.12.2c*** *The following effects are aggregated when performed in a single instruction, as described in rule 9.12.2b[^3]: gaining, losing, or spending a number of credits; gaining, losing, or spending a number of clicks; taking, removing, or preventing a number of tags; taking, removing, or preventing a number of bad publicity; looking at or revealing a number of cards from a specified location; drawing a number of cards; trashing a number of cards from specified locations (including by damage); and shuffling a number of cards from a player's discard pile into their deck.*